 A video is a very public production, a lot of people are going to see it and it must be absolutely word perfect in every respect.

-Typically a script goes through three levels of draft and amendment, but it’s no surprise if it takes 6 drafts.
-This isn’t an admission of failure.
-It’s simply a show unparalleled determination to get it perfect, whether it's a video ad or a longer marketing video, or training video.
+Typically script writing goes through three levels of draft and amendment, but it's no surprise if it takes 6 drafts.
+This isn't an admission of failure.
+It's simply a show of unparalleled determination to get it perfect, whether it's a video ad or a longer marketing video, or training video.

 And when the script is complete, and fully approved, you have the perfect words for the production that you want.